amaccis/amaccis.github.io/content/posts/trying-to-learn-haskell-list-comprehensions.md

 ```haskell
 [2,4,6,8,10,12,14,16,18,20]
 ```
 The syntax above, looks familiar?
-I mean, more or less it's the copy the set-builder notation, isn't it?
+I mean, more or less it's the copy of the set-builder notation, isn't it?
 Before the vertical pipe (|) you put the output of your list comprehension, and after you put the conditions, also known as predicates.
 In short, you draw from the list *[1..10]* to get all your *x* items you need to multiply by 2 to fill in your list.